v2sCollections/Constellation/README.md

 - Guns will now leave behind more than the vanilla 10-shell casings.
 - Always loot armour from NPCs wearing it.
+- NPCs will stay angry at you for 7 days instead of 3 after committing a crime.

 ![](https://s11.gifyu.com/images/SgFMA.jpg)